antirez/dump1090/README.md

 ---

-It is just a simple filter that will get raw IQ 8 bit samples in input and will output a file missing all the parts of the file where I and Q are lower than the specified <level> for more than 32 samples.
+It is just a simple filter that will get raw IQ 8 bit samples in input and will bitf_output a file missing all the parts of the file where I and Q are lower than the specified <level> for more than 32 samples.

 Use it like this: